-- You can no longer pay a “salary” to ANY employee who makes less than $47,476 a year;
+- You could no longer pay a “salary” to ANY employee who earned less than $47,476 a year;

-- Former salaried employees MUST now clock in and out;
+- Former salaried employees would have to clock in and out;

-- Employers MUST keep record of employees work time; and
+- Employers still keep record of employees work time; and

 - Any hours worked over 40 in a week MUST be paid overtime, time and a half for hourly employees.